 How to Choose Growth Stocks in Canada

 Growth stocks aren’t always easy to spot.
 Sometimes they’re growing quietly behind the scenes, just one innovation away from taking off.
-Other times they’ve gained a large following, but they’re so new, you’re unsure of their future success.
-While no one can predict the next Shopify or Amazon, here are a few things to look for.
+Other times they’ve gained a large following, but they’re so new, it’s hard to determine if they have potential.

 1. Pay attention to cultural trends

 Growth stock companies often ride the waves of societal changes and megatrends.
-Trader Joe’s and Whole Foods, for instance, wouldn’t have grown without the environmental and organic food movements.
-Amazon and Shopify wouldn’t have developed without a growing desire for better e-commerce experiences.
-And Netflix wouldn’t have gone anywhere if people hadn’t been frustrated with Blockbuster’s late fees and high cable prices.
+For instance, Amazon and Shopify wouldn’t have developed without a growing desire for better e-commerce experiences.
+And Netflix wouldn’t have gone anywhere if people hadn’t been frustrated with high cable prices and Blockbuster’s late fees.

 If a new product or service has changed the way you traditionally do something—buying groceries, banking, or even communicating with colleagues in a work-from-home situation—the company behind them is worth looking into.